wellenvogel/avnav-history-plugin/Readme.md

 ------------
 You can use the plugin in 2 different ways.
 1. Download the source code as a zip and unpack it into a directory /home/pi/avnav/data/plugins/history.
+    If the directiry does not exist just create it.
+On an normal linux system (not raspberry pi) the directory will be /home/(user)/avnav/plugins/history.
-    In this case the name of the plugin will be user-setalk-remote.
+    In this case the name of the plugin will be user-history.
 You can change the files and adapt it to your needs.

 1. Download the package provided in the releases section or build your own package using buildPackage.sh (requires a linux machine with docker installed).
 Install the package using the command
     ```